wikimatze/vimfiles/README.md

 ### [undotree](https://github.com/mbbill/undotree)
-Display the undograph for a file
+Display the undograph for a file.

 - `:UndotreeToggle` ... turn on or off the toggle feature

 ### [unite](https://github.com/Shougo/unite.vim)
-A very good and flexible plugin for searching and displaying information
+A very good and flexible plugin for searching and displaying information.

 ### [unite-help](https://github.com/tsukkee/unite-help)
-Opens unite window for searching
+Opens unite window for searching.

 - `:Unite help` ... will open the menue where you have autocompletion for all the tags

 ### [vim-css3-syntax](https://github.com/hail2u/vim-css3-syntax)
-Add CSS3 syntax support (*no doc*)
+Add CSS3 syntax support

 ### [vim-endwise](https://github.com/tpope/vim-endwise)
-Automatically adds keywords like *end* to special constructs in ruby (*no doc*)
+Automatically adds keywords like *end* to special constructs for all kinds of languages.

 ### [vim-gnupg](https://github.com/jamessan/vim-gnupg)
-Transparent editing of gpg encrypted files (*no doc*)
+Transparent editing of gpg encrypted files.

 ### [vim-misc](https://github.com/xolox/vim-misc)
-Extended Vim standard library needed for vim-notes plugin (*doc misc*)
+Extended Vim standard library needed for vim-notes plugin.

 ### [vim-move](https://github.com/matze/vim-move)